How do dermatologists diagnose melanoma?

 When melanoma grows deeper into the skin or spreads, treatment becomes more complex.
 It may begin with one of the surgeries described above.
 A patient may need more treatment.
 Other treatments for melanoma include:

-- Lymphadenectomy: This is surgery to remove lymph nodes.
+- Lymphadenectomy: Surgery to remove lymph nodes.

 - Chemotherapy: Medicine that kills the cancer cells (and some normal cells).